Negivator/Nao-and-sensor/README.md

 # A smart home system with Nao (robot) and Arduino

-A project funded by National Undergraduate’s Platform for Innovation and Entrepreneurship Training Program，
+A project funded by National Undergraduate’s Platform for Innovation and Entrepreneurship Training Program,

-Shandong University，Jinan，China 2017.5-2018.05
+Shandong University, Jinan, China 2017.5-2018.05

 ## File description